Bolivia Expedition Itinerary

 Day 12

-The move from base camp to high camp is a hike of about three to four hours.
-Donkeys will carry our equipment and food until the last steep rocky section where porters will finish the carry.
-We will camp at the bouldery base of the glacier and the upper mountain will remain hidden behind the ice wall of the glacier terminus.
-Overnight at Chachacomani High Camp (16,831 ft./5130 m).
+The move from base camp to high camp is a hike of about four hours.
+Donkeys will carry our equipment and duffels to the high camp.
+We will camp at the bouldery base of the glacier and the upper mountain will remain hidden behind the wall of the glacier terminus.
+Overnight at Chachacomani High Camp (16,831 ft / 5130 m).

 Day 13